 Systems, forms and processes that collect and/or use student information should be updated to allow the use of preferred names of students.

-Preferred name - A preferred name is defined as an alternative to the individual’s legal name as designated by the individual in university systems.
+Preferred name – An alternative to the individual’s legal name as designated by the individual in university systems.

-Legal name – A person’s legal name is the name they use for official governmental documents, such as licenses, passports, and tax forms.
+Legal name – The name an individual uses for official governmental documents, such as licenses, passports, and tax forms.

-Indiana University will handle reports of misuse and abuse of both preferred names and primary names in accordance with existing policies and procedures issued by appropriate authorities.
-Depending on the individual and circumstances involved this could include the offices of Human Resources, Vice Provost or Vice Chancellor of Academic Affairs (or campus equivalent), Dean of Students (or campus equivalent), Office of the General Counsel, and/or appropriate law enforcement agencies.
+Indiana University will address reports of misuse and abuse of both preferred names and primary names in accordance with existing policies and procedures issued by appropriate authorities.
+Depending on the individual and circumstances involved, this could include the offices of Human Resources, the campus Academic Affairs office, the campus Student Affairs office, the Office of the General Counsel, and/or appropriate law enforcement agencies.

-The university also reserves the right to remove preferred names that are deemed misrepresentative and suspend the individual’s privilege to update their preferred name.
+The university reserves the right to remove preferred names that are deemed misrepresentative and to suspend the individual’s privilege to update a preferred name.